wp-plugins/beds24-online-booking/readme.txt

 Accept commission free online bookings from your Wordpress website.
 Suitable for hotels, B&B's, holiday rentals, apartments and villas.
 Single and multiple property capabilites.
 == Description ==
-=Powerful and Customisable Online Booking System= Beds24.com is a full featured online booking engine.
+= Powerful and Customisable Online Booking System = Beds24.com is a full featured online booking engine.
 The system is very flexible with many options for customization.

 The Beds24.com online booking system and channel manager is suitable for any type of accommodation such as hotels, motels, B&B's, hostels, vacation rentals, holiday homes and campgrounds as well as selling extras like tickets or tours.